Dental Implants – Denver, CO

 - Enhanced stability because of surgical placement

 - Improved oral health because of continued jawbone stimulation

 Indications for Dental Implants

 Dental implants offer great versatility when treating patients with missing teeth.
 You can have them placed whether you’ve lost one, multiple, or all your teeth.

 A single tooth implant requires a titanium post, metal abutment, and customized dental restoration that sits on top of the implant.
 No healthy teeth are altered because the implant is placed into the exact socket of the missing tooth, allowing the implant to stimulate the jawbone and restore the entire tooth structure from the root up.

 Missing Multiple Teeth

-An implant bridge can be created to bridge the gap in your smile.
-When one or more consecutive teeth are missing in a row, we can place two implants into your jawbone before placing a customized bridge on top of the implants, allowing your oral health to improve and overall aesthetic to be complete.
+An implant bridge can be created to close a larger gap in your smile.
+When one or more consecutive teeth are missing in a row, we can place two implants into your jawbone before fitting a customized bridge on top of the implants, bringing back all of the teeth at once without altering the dental structure around them.